Health-RI/mapping_game/README.md

 # mapping_game
-Educational simple game to train metadata mapping
+Educational simple game to train metadata mapping, in the context of Health-RI.

 # Game play
 -divide in groups (competition who finishes first and who has the best mapping)